LydiahMuigwa/cybersecurity-detection-response/README.md

-# Cybersecurity Detection & Response Portfolio
+# Cybersecurity Detection & Response

 This repository showcases hands-on projects in incident detection, response, and threat analysis.
 All reports were developed and written as part of SOC analyst and cybersecurity certification training.